The Hanging Garden (Rankin novel): Structure

-Place in the Rebus Novels
+Place in the Rebus novels

 "The division or turning-point in Rankin's career came in 1997 with the publication of Black & Blue," which showed more "ambition and range" than earlier books in the series, and also broke out of the limitations of genre to become a bestseller, interweaving an unsolved historical serial killer case with a view of the Scottish oil industry.
 The Hanging Garden is "comparable in scope," since the "sheer range of subjects ... is one of the keys" to the novel's success as a followup to the breakthrough Black & Blue.
 According to Allan Massie in The Scotsman, The Hanging Garden not only "confirmed [Rankin's] reputation" but "suggested that the categorisation of fiction into straight and crime novels is obsolete."
 Gill Plain points out that The Hanging Garden intensifies Rebus's personal anguish and guilt over his failures as a soldier and a husband/lover/father, focused now on Sammy's terrible accident, while denying the character "the consolations of closure," since solving the whodunnits does not really distribute guilt to the perpetrators in this novel.
 Plain suggests that the emotional intensity of The Hanging Garden could not be sustained in the following novel, Dead Souls, since the continued "twisting of the knife" leads to a bleakness that becomes "static."

 Plain also points out that the Professor Lintz character, a respected citizen who probably supervised a Nazi massacre, is another example of the Jekyll and Hyde theme which Rankin had pursued through his first few Rebus novels.
-The importance of Jack Morton, as well as Rebus's guilty recollections of Sammy's kidnapping, tie The Hanging Garden to the very first Rebus novel, Knots and Crosses.
+The importance of Jack Morton, as well as Rebus's guilty recollections of Sammy's kidnapping, tie The Hanging Garden to the first Rebus novel, Knots and Crosses.

+Reception

+The novel was largely well-received, with Kirkus Reviews praising "action that’s relentlessly slam-bang, plotting that’s labyrinthine," and calling Rebus "one of the most charismatic heroes in contemporary crime fiction," although Publishers Weekly called it "sprawling" and "overloaded."